-RIC Administrators Various internal stakeholders e.g. EISS / SDS Administrators Various external stakeholders e.g. Directors of Technology, School Business Officials
+RIC Administrators Various external stakeholders e.g. Directors of Technology, School Business Officials

 RELATED OPERATIONAL OBJECTIVE: By 2016 Eastern Suffolk BOCES will have developed and phased in various systems that will fully inform school districts about data management, as well as facilitate inter-system integration of various common data elements as can be negotiated and designed with the various third party student, financial, and other systems utilized by K-12 school districts across the region.